 Bloat, also known as gastric dilatation volvulus or GDV, is a life-threatening condition that can affect all dogs.
 However, large-breed or deep-chested dogs are more susceptible to this condition.
-It can happen very quickly and should be treated as an emergency.
+It can happen very quickly and should always be treated as an emergency.

 What is Bloat?